Your cart is currently empty!

 Discharged upon 'weight recovery'?

-Sadly, children are often discharged from treatment as soon purely on the basis that they've reached a target weight.
+Sadly, children are often discharged from treatment as soon as (or even before) they've reached a target weight.
 And yet there's so much work still to do, and you're dealing with such a new situation!

 Once your child has reached some rather fuzzily defined level of weight restoration, my guess is that the mechanisms of appetite and the body's needs enter a new phase.
 And there's a new psychological landscape.
 Your child deserves expert help with how to think about what is 'normal'; how to live in balance.